Customers often look through a company’s online self-service tool first when they seek solutions to their issues or questions.

 1. Define the purpose of your knowledge base

-With a clear purpose, your team will have a seamless process for building knowledge base articles and publishing them.
+With a clear purpose, your team will have a seamless process when they build a knowledge base and publish it.

 3. Choose the topics or content to cover